Manage Engines & Workloads

 For Size, the default is

-2XSmall(1 m5d.4xlarge node), which means that for every replica of this engine that is running, there is one EC2 instance of type
+2XSmall(1 STANDARD_D16D_V5)on Azure, which means that for every replica of this engine that is running, there is one virtual machine of the specified type running in your cloud account.

 You can select a different engine size if you’d like, though note that larger engines will provide higher performance but also incur a higher cost.
 Sonar performance scales linearly, so you can choose where you want to be on the performance-cost spectrum.